 Today, more countries uphold gender equality in their constitutions than ever before—and this is reason to celebrate.
 But, at the same time, many of these same countries uphold laws that prevent women from being treated as equals.

 Equality Now published a fantastic report that includes examples of discriminatory laws around the world that affect women.
-I have to be honest- I was surprised by a few of the countries that made the list.
-Here’s a sample from the report:
+I have to be honest, I was surprised by a few of the countries that made the list.
+Here’s a sample of 11 of the laws featured in the report:

 1. Democratic Republic of the Congo

 In DRC, a law states that the husband is the head of the household, and the wife must obey her husband.